RafaelKr/rekalogika-docs/docs/analytics/02-summary-entity/02-partitioning.md

 ### `UuidV7IntegerPartition`

 Suitable for partitioning UUIDv7 (also ULID) primary keys.
-It should be coupled by a `UuidToTruncatedInteger` value resolver that truncates the 128-bit UUID to a 48-bit integer.
+It should be coupled by a `StringUuidToTruncatedInteger` value resolver that truncates the 128-bit UUID to a 48-bit integer.

 UUIDv7 (and ULID) stores the creation time in the first 48 bits.
 So, the widths